LedgeDesign/Home/_television/x-play_musical.md

 ---
 G4TV • Senior Art Director

 X-Play, G4's show about videogames, was well known for its reviews and comedy skits, so why not a musical?
 These sets were created in a small sound stage and back lot with a modest budget.
-Developed 1/8"=1'-0" scale models for design approval, drafted items for constructed and paint.
+Developed 1/8"=1'-0" scale models for design approval, drafted items for construction and paint.
 Other responsibilities included budgeting, scheduling crew, purchasing materials and renting props.

 ![Logo](1X-Play_Musical.png)
 ![Logo](2X-Play_Musical.png)